 Web apps are a great way to inform, educate, entertain, and inspire people about a wide variety of topics.
 With ArcGIS Online, it's easy to create a web app from a map without the need for specialized development skills.
-In this exercise, you'll assume the role of a travel agency chain co-owner.
+In this lesson, you'll assume the role of a travel agency chain co-owner.
 In this scenario, you and your business partners want to expand your business to include luxury travel tours, and you were tasked with deciding which agency location is your best option for a first launch.
 To help you make this decision, you found a public web map and analyzed it visually in Map Viewer to compare the location options.
 Now you want to create a web app from the map and share the app, including your impressions and recommendations, with your business partners.
-As you work through the steps in this exercise, you'll use the following skills: choosing a web app template, creating and configuring your app, and editing the app's item details.
-This exercise is designed for beginners.
-You must have a public, organizational, or trial account to complete this exercise.
+As you work through the steps in this lesson, you'll use the following skills: choosing a web app template, creating and configuring your app, and editing the app's item details.
+This lesson is designed for beginners.
+You must have a public, organizational, or trial account to complete this lesson.
 Estimated time: 20 minutes.

 You're a co-owner of a small chain of travel agencies, with locations in the Los Angeles, Washington D.C., and Chicago areas.
 You and your business partners are interested in expanding your travel services this year to include luxury travel tours, and preliminary Internet research has convinced you that the baby boomer generation—people between the ages of 52 and 70—is your most promising target market.